jurrien-fakkeldij/chapter-workshop-beth/README.md

 ```
 Now it should work on http://localhost:3000.
 It should display the button we created and when clicking it, it should show the div we added.

-CHANGED TEXT UNTIL HERE

 #### Adding some css (but don't make it too hard because we are ING developers and not used to css)
-For this we are going to use tailwindcss (https://tailwindcss.com/) and they
-also have a nice import which we can add between our <head></head> tags.
-Note:
+For this we are going to use tailwindcss (https://tailwindcss.com/) and they also have a nice import which we can add between our <head></head> tags.
-Don't use in a production environment.
+**Note:Don't use in a production environment.**
+Below you can find the script tag we want to add to the content of our baseHtml variable, below the htmx include script.
 ```html
 <script src="https://cdn.tailwindcss.com"></script>
 ```
-and add some css to our components and/or page (play around with this as much
+After adding this script tag we included tailwindcss and we can use it to add css classes to our components and/or page (play around with this as much
 as you like).
+Further on there are css classes included in the components, you can ofcourse use your own as well if you really like so.
 ```html
 <body class="flex w-full h-screen justify-center items-center">
   <button class="border rounded" hx-post="/clicked" hx-swap="outerHTML">